wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/wda-examples.md

 displayed_sidebar: pluginsSidebar
 ---

-# E-UC Apps Plugins Examples
+# E-UC Apps Plugin Examples

 ### Changing the sidebar color when entering the module, and resetting the color when leaving it